sponug/sponug.github.io/_posts/2025-08-16-Annual-Reports.md

 I did this experiment on publicly available annual reports from 2015-2024

 ## Are there any surprises <a name="tech2"></a>
-Lets now check what some common themes across the 10 years of annual reports are .
-Ok - no surprises here -
+After clustering 10 years of reports, here are the most common recurring themes -

 1. Customer-Centric Service Approach (4522 chunks)
 2. Westpac Group Annual Report Summary (3994 chunks)
 3. Critical Accounting Estimates and Fair Value (3796 chunks)